nus-cs2113-AY2021S2/ip/docs/README.md

 8K's Task Planner is a Command Line Interface (CLI) app for planning of tasks.

+Comes with 3 type of tasks:
+1. ToDo - Basic task with checkbox.
+1. Event - Task with checkbox and information field.
+1. Deadline - Task with checkbox and due date field.

 * [Quick start](#quick-start)
 * [Features](#features)
   * [View all commands : `help`](#view-all-commands--help)